zng-ui/zng/TODO/_current.md

 # Var/Update Rewrite

-* Review every old var API, do we really need the many helper mapping stuff?
-* Refactor var proc-macros to use new API.
-    - Use contextualized constructors.
-    - Remove "is_rc" stuff.
 * Implement delivery-list for update requests.
     - Use it in new var API.
     - Add the current updates list to `UiNode::update` ?

 * !!
 Remove old var, rename `var2`, rewrite everything.
+    - Use contextualized constructors in proc-macros.
+    - Remove "is_rc" stuff from proc-macros.
     - Tests.
 * Remove `UiNode::subscriptions`, should be mostly removed already.
     - Refactor WidgetHandle, some other context-var wrappers also.